mongodb-partners/maap-framework/docs/maap-docs/docs/app-modules/data-loader.md

 ## Loaders with their usage
 Currently the following data loaders can be used with the MAAP Framework; The usage defines what values are required by the `config.yaml` file to work with the loader.
+Multiple data sources can be used to ingest data by providing details of each.

 ### 1. Confluence Loader